 "We'd go to meets and face other throwers who could give us some competition," Wood said.
 "But all along, we were thing that this (state meet) was our competition."

 Lubarski won her second PIAA gold medal, but her other title came in last year's Class AA high jump.
-She did not compete in the event this year in the post

 The Hickory girls, not satisfied to sweep the discus, said they might be able to do the same in Saturday's shot.